KaneMmMm/SkinTracker/README.md

 # SkinTracker

 SkinTracker is an Ionic Angular application designed to provide advanced tracking tools for CS2 skins.
-This project includes features such as user authentication, inventory management, and support ticketing.

 ## Getting Started